These Malted Dark Chocolate Chip Cookies are a rich chocolate malt cookie with plenty of dark chocolate chips tucked inside.

 When I was a teenager, I worked at a little fast food joint in the small Nevada town where I was living.
 It wasn’t any ordinary, fast-food chain though.
 It was the sort of family-owned place where you stop to grab a burger and a frosty when you’re driving on a long road trip.
 At the age of 15/16, I was trusted to close the place down at night with another young co-worker.
 I was a responsible employee, but I’m sure you can imagine the experimenting that went on in that place after hours.
 I dreamed up new burgers, dipped fries in butterscotch syrup, and created every possible flavor combination of milkshakes, malts and sundaes.
 My all-time favorite ice cream creation was a marshmallow chocolate chip malt.
 I’ve been obsessed with malt powder every since.
-And so I bring you my latest Cookie Craving: Malted Dark Chocolate Chip Cookies.
-Details on today’s “Cookie Cravings” giveaway are at the end of this post.
+And so it seems appropriate to share my latest cookie craving: Malted Dark Chocolate Chip Cookies.

-For good measure and visual appeal, I added even more chips on top of each ball of cookie dough before baking.
+For good measure and visual appeal, I add even more chips on top of each ball of cookie dough before baking.

 A pretty major glass of milk is needed to chase down such a chocolatey cookie.